December 28, 2017

 4. Starting with dry goggles is important as putting them on and leaving them on - so no snow gets in them - but if they’re wet from your pack they’ll be dead as soon as you put them on.

 5. Make sure the goggles fit around your face, and have no fabric entering them, like the edge of a hot or balaclava, as this can create a pathway to moisture.

 6. Goggles are primarily designed for a skiing market, not mountaineering, and skiers tend not to move around at night - but climbers do.
 For this reason, it’s important to have cat 1 or even 0 lenses, so they work in low light or at night.
 Zerba lenses tend to work well in this regard.

 7. When worn with a helmet secure the back of the goggles strap to the backside of your helmet, not under your helmet or under the rim, as this can cause the strap to slip down.
 Having it higher keeps it in place and can help reduce the pressure on your head.

 8. Clean your goggles so they have no marks on them, and use Cat Crap or Sea Drops to reduce fogging (most goggles come with an anti-fog coating, but it soon wears off.

 10. Remember that the goggle is designed to reduce fogging due to its design, but it can’t work miracles.
-The hotter you get the more you risk fogging up your glasses, especially of you keep stopping and starting.
+The hotter you get the more you risk fogging up your glasses, especially if you keep stopping and starting.
 Try to dress appropriately for the effort needed so you can keep cool.

-11. Wearing some form of peaked cap can help keep the storm out of your goggles, and also helps if you can’t keep wearing your goggles, as the brim can be used as a shield against the weather.
+11. Wearing some form of the peaked cap can help keep the storm out of your goggles, and also helps if you can’t keep wearing your goggles, as the brim can be used as a shield against the weather.

-12. If your goggles do get filled with snow, the try and dry them with the lens bag, or if not needed put them close to your body to dry.
+12. If your goggles do get filled with snow, try and dry them with the lens bag, or if not needed put them close to your body to dry.